coltonmilbrandt/gwin-protocol/README.md

 gwin deployed to: 0xExAmpLe00c0nTr4ct00N0t00R34L00e3052d323a
 ```

-Price feeds will be determined by the established Goerli addresses, so no need to worry about copying them or anything.
+Price feeds will be determined by the established Goerli addresses, so no need to worry about copying them.
+However, you can get the price feeds you need for creating pools on Goerli [here](https://docs.chain.link/data-feeds/price-feeds/addresses#Goerli%20Testnet).

 4. Clone and launch [front-end](https://github.com/coltonmilbrandt/gwin-app.git).